Terešov: Administrative division

+Etymology

+The name is derived from the personal name Tereš, meaning "Tereš's (court)".

 Geography

 Terešov is located about 19 km northeast of Rokycany and 27 km northeast of Plzeň.
 It lies in the Křivoklát Highlands.
-The highest point is the hill Kramářka at 499 m above sea level.
-The Terešovský Creek flows through the municipality.
+The highest point is the Kramářka hill at 499 m above sea level.
+The brook Terešovský potok flows through the municipality.
 The eastern part of the municipal territory extends into the Křivoklátsko Protected Landscape Area.

 History

 The first written mention of Terešov is from 1361.

 The Jewish cemetery in Terešov was founded in 1623.
 After that, the Jewish community was established as the first in the Rokycany District.
 By separating from this community, other communities were formed in the district.
 The first synagogue in Terešov was built around 1680.
 The last synagogue, which was built at the turn of the 18th and 19th centuries, was demolished in 1964.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-In 1723 Václav Diviš Miseroni of Lisson, the then owner of Terešov, had a small baroque castle built.
+In 1723, Václav Diviš Miseroni of Lisson, the then owner of Terešov, had a small baroque castle built.
 It is a simple one-storey building with mansard roof.
 Today, it houses a detention institute for youth.

 The stone road bridge in the centre of Terešov is a cultural monument.
 It is a 28 m long bridge from the early 19th century.

 The Jewish cemetery is preserved until today.
 It is located anear the village of Bílá Skála.
 It has an area of approximately 4100 m2 with around 300 tombstones.
 The oldest preserved tombstones dates from 1725–1729.
 The wall of the cemetery is partly in ruins.